 Histograms offer the benefit of being able to present huge data sets in a simplistic and readable manner through the means of distributing the data values using frequencies.
 We could have easily scaled this up to thousands of fish using the same method using class widths and classifying each fish to a different class.

-That now brings me to the end of this lecture covering data distribution, in the next lecture I shall be looking at how to visualize the composition of data.
+That now brings me to the end of this lecture covering data distribution.

 Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.